Poudingue/Vanilla-Normals-Renewed-1.12/README.md

 This readme is not yet finished, i'll add some screenshots, and detailed instructions on how to install.

 If you want, here is a video i made a long time ago to show what it looked like (in french) https://youtu.be/ierYnCBnozg

+## Known Bugs (on SEUS renewed 0.99)
+- Double doors do not correctly take into account direction of light
+- ???